Compensation and Payroll: Financial Matters

 Fair Labor Standards Act

 The Fair Labor Standards Act (FLSA) is a federal law that protects employees by establishing standards for a minimum wage, overtime, recordkeeping, and youth employment.
 Our resources can help you make sure you are in compliance.
-Note: A new salary level goes into effect on December 1, 2016; some employees who are currently exempt may no longer meet the salary level test as of December.

 - FLSA Flyer (PDF): Please post and share widely.